kris-stockenstroom/lemon/README.md

 © 2022 Kristoffer Stockenstroom.
 All rights reserved.

 # Patch Notes:
+## v0.2
+- a settings window
+- all settings are stored in memory
+- re-coded the program for optimisation and expansion capabilities

 ## v0.1
 Welcome, welcome.
 This is the first public release of the Lemon Speedrunning Timer for macOS.
 To get started, download lemon-darwin-x64-0.1.0.zip.